A Ruelle dynamical zeta function for equivariant flows: Properties of the equivariant Ruelle dynamical -function

 The integrand in \eqref{eq Ruelle finite L} is clearly invariant under right multiplication of $h$ by an element of $Z$, so that it is well-defined as a function on the quotient $G/Z$.
-We reformulate \eqref{eq Ruelle finite L} in a way that makes this right $Z$-invariance property less obvious, but which can be easier to evaluate in practice. \begin{lemma} If \eqref{eq Ruelle finite L} converges, then
+We reformulate \eqref{eq Ruelle finite L} in a way that makes this right $Z$-invariance property less obvious, but which can be easier to evaluate in practice. \begin{lemma} The limit